zyang91/30-day-map-challenge-2025/output/day30-makeover.md

 This final makeover exercise demonstrates that cartography is an iterative process—maps can always be improved with fresh perspectives, better tools, and evolved design sensibilities.
 The improvements made today showcase how attention to detail in color theory, typography, and data presentation can transform a good map into a great one.

-Thank you for following along this challenge.
+Thank you for following along with this challenge.
 Here's to many more maps in the future! 🗺️

 *— Zhanchao Yang, November 2025*